 - Stop the Clock a slightly different variation of matching analog clocks to digital clocks.
 It’s fun.

 - Mr. Nussbaum’s Bedtime Bandits is a bit different than the other games that are out there.
-Players take the form of a child with a flashlight avoiding going bed.
+Players take the form of a child with a flashlight, avoiding going to bed.

-- Primary Games fairly simple game matching an analog clock to a digital clock.
+- Primary Games relatively simple game matching an analog clock to a digital clock.

-Apps are kind of perfect for teaching time, they are easy, cheap and kids love them.
-Since there are a lot of really good ones out there, we tested out a few apps and two that you should check out are Tell Time and Interactive Telling Time.
+Apps are kind of perfect for teaching time, they are easy, cheap, and kids love them.
+Since there are a lot of excellent ones out there, we tested out a few apps, and two that you should check out are Tell Time and Interactive Telling Time.
 Both of these apps are standouts in the crowded time telling app market.

 Another option to help kids get used to the idea of time and clocks is from a workbook or a storybook.
 There are quite a few books to choose from but here are a few that we like:

-- My Book of Easy Telling Time: Learning about Hours and Half-Hours is a Kumon workbook that introduces children to the concept of telling time by concentrating on the hours first, and then incrementally introducing children to half- and quarter-hours.
-The reason we liked this book is because Kumon uses repetitions to enforce the basics to the children, it is also colorful and really worth the price for the kids to learn to tell “basic” time on their own without much supervision.
-The basic requirement though is the knowledge of reading and writing numbers from 1-12.
+- My Book of Easy Telling Time: Learning about Hours and Half-Hours is a Kumon workbook that introduces children to the concept of telling time by concentrating on the hours first, and then incrementally teaching children to half- and quarter-hours.
+The reason we liked this book is that Kumon uses repetitions to enforce the basics to the children.
+It is also colorful and worth the price for the kids to learn to tell “basic” time on their own without much supervision.
+The basic requirement though, is the knowledge of reading and writing numbers from 1-12.

-We found two DVDs that people seem to really like that help kids tell the time.
-Both DVD have great reviews:
+We found two DVDs that people seem to like that helps kids tell the time.
+Both DVDs have great reviews:

-- Munchkin Math: Telling Time is a DVD that will help your child learn how to tell time in a fun, interactive and engaging way.
+- Munchkin Math: Telling Time is a DVD that will help your child learn how to tell the time in a fun, interactive, and engaging way.
 You can see a promo for this DVD here.